 Maryland has made the first steps in an attempt to legalize sports betting in the state.
 Lawmakers in Maryland are reviewing and making recommendations on how to regulate sports gambling, but it’s expected to be a lengthy process — in turn leaving sports bettors with no other options.
 Until now, that is.
 There are other alternatives for sports gamblers in Maryland to safely and legally place down wagers on pro or college sports games.
 Find out how.

-Maryland Online Sports Betting
+Best Online Sports Betting Sites for Maryland

 The state of Maryland took a massive step forward as a new bill — H989 — would have lawmakers study regulated sports betting and make recommendations on how to regulate it.
 If passed by the legislature, it would still have to be approved by a voter referendum in the state.
 From there, State Lottery and Gaming Control Commission would have full control of sports betting in the state.
 However, casinos and race tracks in Maryland could also apply for sports betting licenses to operate sportsbooks within their establishments.